MuhtasimTanmoy/Trade-Journal/Terms.md

 `Volatility:` A measure of the amount by which the price of a security or other asset tends to fluctuate over time.

-`Diversification:` The practice of investing in a variety of different assets in order to spread out risk and potentially reduce the overall volatility of an investment portfolio.
+`Diversification:` The practice of investing in a variety of different assets to spread out risk and potentially reduce the overall volatility of an investment portfolio.

 `Market maker:` A firm or individual that is responsible for providing liquidity to a market by buying and selling securities or other assets.

 `Broker:` A person or firm that acts as an intermediary between buyers and sellers of securities or other assets, executing trades on behalf of their clients.

-`Hedge fund:` A type of investment fund that uses a variety of strategies, including leverage and short selling, in order to generate returns that are not correlated with the broader market.
+`Hedge fund:` A type of investment fund that uses a variety of strategies, including leverage and short selling, to generate returns that are not correlated with the broader market.

 `Mutual fund:` A type of investment fund that pools money from many investors and uses it to buy a diversified portfolio of securities or other assets.
+Example: [Edge Mutual Fund](https://www.edgeamc.com/contents/website/reports/report_edge-master-guide-to-mutual-funds.pdf) etc

 `ETF:` A type of investment fund that tracks the performance of a particular index or basket of assets and is traded on an exchange like a stock.